anuragt96/JS_practice/README.md

 7. Write a program in JavaScript to count even and odd numbers in an array.
 8. Write a program in JavaScript to sort an array in ascending order.
 9. Write a program in JavaScript to merge two arrays.
-10.Write a program in JavaScript to remove duplicates from an array.
+10. Write a program in JavaScript to remove duplicates from an array.

 ## 📌 Strings